Mathijs-Marks/Astral-Drift/docs/contributing.md

 # Contributing to Astral Drift
 Any team members contributing to the project, take heed of the following GIT workflow practices:

+If it's not already obvious: make sure everyone in the team is using the **same** GIT program.

 ## Development
 ### Start working on a feature/bug
 When developing on a feature, bug, etc. One should create a feature branch off of the Development Branch.
-When naming the branch, prefix your branch name with either feature or bug (**Case sensitive!!!**), depending on what you're working on, followed with a /, then the name of your branch.
+When naming the branch, the convention for naming branches is **everything lowercase**, but camelCasing is allowed.

 An example of a correct branc name looks like this: feature/theFeature